ArturoAmaya/CSE110Lab1/index.md

 #### A little about me:
 I've lived in Virginia, Mexico and Colombia, so the answer to the question "*Where are you from*?" is a long one.
 However, the answer to the question "*what do you want to do once you graduate?*" is a short one - I have **no** idea.

 Over the past year I haven't really coded all that much aside from a set of PHP database programs.
+Learning PHP was interesting - I had no idea it used an `=`, `==` and `===`.
 I didn't like sitting down for several hours to write code when I was already inside all day trying to not contract COVID.
 That's partly why I've waited so long to take this class.*

 Actually, I kind of lost interest in a lot of things while at home.
 It's really nice to be near campus meeting new people and all that. :) Hopefully I can regain some if not all of my enjoyment for coding now that we're back.